sensei-hacker/inavwiki/Modes.md

 From INAV 1.7 turn assist will work one planes, copy paste from pull request:

-This extends TURN_ASSIST flight mode on airplanes - when doing a turn on an airplane it will calcualte required yaw and pitch rate to keep airplane pointed at horizon.
+This extends TURN_ASSIST flight mode on airplanes - when doing a turn on an airplane it will calculate required yaw and pitch rate to keep airplane pointed at horizon.

 TAS (from airspeed sensor) will be used for calculation if available - otherwise code will use cruise airspeed defined by fw_reference_airspeed.